 The Department of Psychiatry has also benefited from individuals who have made planned gifts, including bequests, charitable gift annuities, charitable trusts, IRA and/or life insurance beneficiary designations.

-Please contact Laura Tenenbaum at email@example.com or 212-342-2108 for more information on how to make a gift providing you with income or a future gift.
+Please contact Bridget Foley at firstname.lastname@example.org for any general questions regarding supporting Columbia Psychiatry.
+For more information on how to make a gift providing you with income or a future gift, please contact Laura Tenenbaum at email@example.com or 212-342-2108.

 From its inception, the Frontier Fund has been dedicated to providing support for promising young scientists to foster the leaders of tomorrow.
 The energy and talent of this new generation of researchers are the foundation for Columbia Psychiatry’s future and critical advances in mental health care.

 Columbia Psychiatry offers help and hope to thousands of patients and families each year who are challenged by Autism, Eating Disorders, Depression, Severe Anxiety, Schizophrenia or Substance Abuse.
 Our clinicians and researchers have pioneered innovative new treatments that set a new standard of care for the field.